-These connections however, could be controlled through what is called FTP proxy, which is a server that would enable the webmaster from monitoring the variables' lengths on the client to avoid buffer overflow attacks.
-It also enables the client to limit or prevent uploading certain types of files.
+These connections could be controlled through what is called FTP proxy, which is a server that would enable the webmaster from monitoring the variables' lengths on the client to avoid buffer overflow attacks.
+It also allows the client to limit or prevent uploading of certain types of files.

-This made this protocol have a proposal to have a security feature of SSL, this was then took the standard of, RFC 2228
+This made this protocol have a proposal to have a security feature of SSL, this was then taken the standard of, RFC 2228

 This is considered a fork of the FTP protocol that uses SSL encryption, and this is divided into FTPS Implicit SSL and Explicit SSL.